mpaland/avl_array/readme.md

 Motivation of this container is to insert, update, delete and find random key-value elements in *static allocated* memory with highest performance and in a minimum of time.

 ## Highligths and design goals
-- `std::map` like templated container class
+- `std::map` like templated container class with increment iterator support
+- Ultra fast, maximum performance, minimum footprint and **no dependencies** (compared to `std::map`)
 - Static allocated memory
-- Ultra fast, maximum performance, minimum footprint and **no dependencies** (compared to `std::map`)
+- NO recursive calls
 - Small memory overhead (arround 5 byte per node in slow-mode)
 - VERY clean and stable C++ code, LINT and L4 warning free, automotive ready
 - Optimized for embedded system usage